 Most Swedish families serve Jansson’s temptation as part of their Christmas Day dinner.
 It also typically appears on a smorgasbord, which also would likely offer shrimp and pickled herring, gravlax (cured salmon), Swedish meatballs, cooked cabbage, and hard-boiled egg halves topped with caviar, as well as crisp and soft breads and various salads.

-, and it is delicious made with them, I hope you will try this made the true way with Swedish pickled anchovies! 🙂
+Anchovies are a must for this dish, and it is delicious made with them.
+That said, I hope you will try the recipe made the true way with Swedish pickled anchovies! 🙂

 I’ve also added a few fresh herbs to my version of the recipe, but feel free to omit them if you prefer the classic dish!
 This would be delicious served with Swedish ‘hamburgers’.